helge17/tuxguitar/INSTALL.md

 ## Warning

-The following instructions may not be complete.
+The following instructions have been roughly tested on the x86_64/amd64 architecture.
+They may also work on some other hardware platforms like aarch64/arm64 or ppc64le/ppc64el, but this depends heavily on the availability of SWT and other prerequisites on these platforms.

 For hints and workarounds needed to build TuxGuitar, see the script

 ```sh
 misc/build_tuxguitar_from_source.sh